$8 for Adults

-The New Orleans Jazz Museum at the Old U.S. Mint
+New Orleans Jazz Museum at the Old U.S. Mint currently has these education resources available for students, teachers, and families:

 The New Orleans Jazz Museum celebrates jazz in the city where it was born.
 Through dynamic interactive exhibitions, multigenerational educational programming, research facilities and engaging musical performances, the music New Orleans made famous is explored in all its forms.
 Experience more here.